 MRI Cervical Spine without Contrast

 MRI (magnetic resonance imaging) is an imaging modality that uses a magnetic field, the energy of radio waves, and a computer to create images of internal body organs, bones, and soft tissues.
 There are small bones in your body called vertebrae that are joined together to form the “spine.”
 The cervical spine refers to the part of the spine located in the back of your neck.
 It consists of 7 vertebrae named C-1 to C-7.
 The spine encloses your spinal cord, and in between each vertebra, there is an opening for the nerves to exit and supply the surrounding muscles and organs.
-With the help of an MRI cervical spine, your doctor can see the vertebrae, spinal disks, spinal canal, and spinal cord.
+With the help of an MRI of the cervical spine, your doctor can see the vertebrae, spinal disks, spinal canal, and spinal cord.

 No contrast material is used in MRI without contrast.